Hanly-Wijaya/Prank-App-Mac/README.md

 # Quitting 'Prank'
 If you would like to close the app, you must go to Activity Monitor and close the app named 'Prank' or go to Terminal and type killall Prank .
 The app won't show up on the Dock or Force Quit App UI therefore not being able to be closed.
 # Responsibility Info
 I am not responsible for the damage of you're Mac if it is either corrupted or damaged.
 No warranty is INCLUDED.
+If anything happens, fault goes on YOU.
 # Support Info
 If you need support, please contact me at m4halgita@yahoo.com or make a issue on this repository.
 # Signing Issues